jnozzi/cocoadev.com/markdown/ClassPosing.md

-General/NSObject's poseAsClass: method lets you take a class of your own and use it to replace an existing class.
+NSObject's poseAsClass: method lets you take a class of your own and use it to replace an existing class.
 This is useful for changing behaviour of an existing class.

-For example, let's say you create a subclass of General/NSWindow (we'll call it MyWindow) that draws its elements (title bar, close/minimize/zoom buttons) differently from the Aqua standard.
-You can already use IB to specify the class of a window object and make it use your subclass, but what if you want your subclass to be used EVERYWHERE in your application, without modifying all your nibs (perhaps you allow a user preference to specify the look of the windows)?  poseAsClass: will let you insert MyWindow into the object hierarchy in place of General/NSWindow;  All General/NSWindow subclasses will now effectively be subclasses of MyWindow.
-Interesting, MyWindow's superclass will still be the original General/NSWindow, even though all external accesses to General/NSWindow will now access MyWindow instead!
+For example, let's say you create a subclass of NSWindow (we'll call it MyWindow) that draws its elements (title bar, close/minimize/zoom buttons) differently from the Aqua standard.
+You can already use IB to specify the class of a window object and make it use your subclass, but what if you want your subclass to be used EVERYWHERE in your application, without modifying all your nibs (perhaps you allow a user preference to specify the look of the windows)?  poseAsClass: will let you insert MyWindow into the object hierarchy in place of NSWindow;  All NSWindow subclasses will now effectively be subclasses of MyWindow.
+Interesting, MyWindow's superclass will still be the original NSWindow, even though all external accesses to NSWindow will now access MyWindow instead!

 **Example:**
 A piece of the class hierarchy before calling poseAsClass:

- General/NSObject -- General/NSWindow -- General/NSPanel
+ NSObject -- NSWindow -- NSPanel
                       \- MyWindow

 after calling [MyWindow poseAsClass:[NSWindow class]]

- General/NSObject -- General/NSWindow -- MyWindow -- General/NSPanel
+ NSObject -- NSWindow -- MyWindow -- NSPanel

-The important distinction that is not seen in the "after" diagram is that from now on, the original General/NSWindow can no longer be referenced by name;  It still exists and its code will be used wherever MyWindow refers to "super", but it is "invisible" and all references to General/NSWindow will actually go to MyWindow.
+The important distinction that is not seen in the "after" diagram is that from now on, the original NSWindow can no longer be referenced by name;  It still exists and its code will be used wherever MyWindow refers to "super", but it is "invisible" and all references to NSWindow will actually go to MyWindow.

 For this method to work best, it's important to do the posing as early as possible when the application starts;  Inside of the main() function is a good place.

-See also General/PosingClasses.
+See also PosingClasses.

-General/StepWise article on posing (and General/ClassCategories, and when to use each): [http://www.stepwise.com/Articles/Technical/PosersAndCategories/index.html]
+StepWise article on posing (and ClassCategories, and when to use each): [http://www.stepwise.com/Articles/Technical/PosersAndCategories/index.html]

 ----